Did I Get Away with Drug-Dealing Charges Because I'm White?

 The author (right) with his brother and a very smiley girl

-I was watching the series premiere of The Wire the other night (I’m that far behind on HBO television shows – 12 years back), and I recognised my brother and me in the West Side Pit boys.
+I was watching the series premiere of The Wire the other night (I’m that far behind on HBO television shows—12 years back), and I recognized my brother and me in the West Side Pit boys.
 My brother and I carried handguns, dealt drugs, sawed off shotguns, hit people with various objects, dodged police, ran scams, and backed each other up.
 People didn’t fuck with us.
 By my senior year in high school, anyone who knew us was afraid of what we might do if they made us angry, so they stayed clear.
-And to be honest, I never knew exactly what I’d do myself – what I was capable of.
+And to be honest, I never knew exactly what I’d do myself—what I was capable of.

 One night I was really high and tapping an axe against a high school football player’s car window while he and his girlfriend huddled, terrified, inside the vehicle.
 And I didn’t even question why I was there.
 That seemed like a normal thing to do on a Friday night.
 Of course I was tapping an axe against his car window.
 He was a dick, so why wouldn’t I?
 He had it coming.